This White Chocolate Buttercream Frosting Recipe belongs in your recipe file of favorites!

 Yes!
 This white chocolate buttercream is not only delicious, it pipes perfectly!

 As an added bonus, this frosting recipe develops a slight crust, making it perfect for smoothing using the Viva Paper Towel Method of Smoothing for those of you who prefer this technique!
-(We use this technique in this tutorial)

 If you've ever had Grainy Buttercream, Read this!